OpusOpenFinance/Shopee/docs/en/Open-Finance/Plataforma-OpusOpenFinance/Implantação/OOF-Deploy.md

 alternate_lang: "/docs/pt-br/Open-Finance/Plataforma-OpusOpenFinance/Implantação/OOF-Deploy/"
 ---

-# Opus Open Finance Infrastructure Core
+# Opus Open Finance Platform Infrastructure

-This document aims to guide the replication of our Open Finance infrastructure in our clients' environments.
-It contains the necessary commands and technical instructions to ensure efficient and secure integration.
-Below, we provide an overview of Open Finance Brasil and the technologies we use to deliver resilience, scalability, and security.
+The **Opus Open Finance Platform** was built to provide resilience, scalability, and security.
+To provide these features, it relies on software infrastructure components suitable for execution in a cloud computing environment.
+Below, we present these components and the necessary configuration for the platform's proper execution.

 ---

-## Introduction to Open Finance Brasil

-Open Finance Brasil is a regulated system that enables the secure sharing of financial data between authorized institutions, with user consent.
-Its goal is to promote greater competitiveness, financial inclusion, and innovation through the interoperability of financial systems.
-Our infrastructure is designed to meet the requirements of this ecosystem, ensuring security and reliability in data handling.

----

-## Opus Open Finance Architecture Diagram
+## Opus Open Finance Platform Architecture Diagram

 ![Architecture][Architecture Diagram]